KNitheshkumar/myfirsttimetryinggithub/README.md

 # Custom Django Models and Signals Documentation

-This document provides an overview and detailed documentation for the custom Django models and signals used in your project.
+This document provides an overview and detailed documentation for the custom Django models and signals used in this project.
 These models and signals handle user authentication, user profiles, categories, products, orders, and more.

 ## Custom User Authentication Models